hannakim91/whats-cookin/notes.md

   use filter w/ ingredient.id to return an array of recipes that include the id number.

+**pseudocode**
+// when someone clicks a recipe:
+// -displays change from main view to individual recipe view
+// -retrieve recipe details (instructions, ingredients, etc) and display on DOM (separate page)
+// -recipe dataset -- iterate through recipes array to retrieve instructions
+// -recipe dataset -- [[{{}}]] iterate through recipe's ingredients array - and quantity object -amount/unit, retrieve ingredient id and use it to go into ingredients dataset to get name of ingredient; display ingredient name
+//
+// output: new array with names of each element: recipe.ingredients.map

+//later -- turn recipe ingredients / instruction steps into a list on html -- loop over recipe instructions and create a list item for each one

 -
 // function makeRecipeDetailsView(e) {